iwyg/jitimage/README.md

 ### API

-API documentation can be found [here](http://iwyg.github.io/jitimage/api/).
+API documentation will be updated shortly.